RecraftorsMC/Configured-Burn/README.md

 ### Create

 The recipe supports a compatibility field which allows to define how long should an item make a Create blaze burner overheat.

+Warning!
+As per Create's implementation, any time a blaze burner finished overheating, ensues a time of normal heating that cannot be controlled to this day.